NO to TFFF, YES to Forest Rights

 6. Foro Social Panamazónico (FOSPA) – Panamazonía

-7. Red Iglesias y Minería – Brazil
+7. Red Iglesias y Minería – Brasil

 9. Centre pour la Justice Environnementale – Togo, Africa